-It strikes me as a bit of a shrewd way to punish and put down someone for thinking a little differently.
+It strikes me as a shrewd way to enforce conformity.
 I’m not suggesting everyone has to travel the world, drink exotic Indonesian coffee beans at breakfast, or run to their nearest yoga shala for a moral cleansing.
 But the lack of curiosity in the flat denunciation of the difference is maddening – and is very commonplace among many folks who surround me.
-Instead of this: “You’re such a snob for not liking Tim Horton’s or Rascal Flatts” how about this: “why would you say Tim Horton’s is shitty coffee and David Bowie is such a genius”?
+Instead of this: “You’re such a snob for not liking Tim Horton’s or Rascal Flatts” how about this: “Why would you say Tim Horton’s is shitty coffee and David Bowie is such a genius”?

 My partner and I often tussle for control of the radio dial when we’re driving to or from work.
 She wants to listen to one of the fifteen Top 40 pop or country radio stations on the radio dial in my town, each of which plays the same twenty hit songs.
 These are the auto-tuned songs, the songs with beats ripped-off from samples of real artists, songs that transform the existential angst of life into campy pop-culture massacres; songs which, in a year, will compel everyone to stick an ice pick in their ears.

 Okay so I guess there is no measure for anything.
-I guess anything we do to occupy the excess hours of our existence – playing video games, wanking to reality TV porn – is inherently intellectually enriching.
-I guess those who read nothing other than Twitter feeds are right to claim their opinions on world affairs, the economy, and climate change are as valid as those who spend their lives immersed in these fields.
+I guess anything we do to occupy the excess hours of our existence – playing video games, masturbating, watching the seventh remake of a comic book movie – is inherently enriching.
+I guess those who read nothing other than Twitter feeds are right to claim their opinions on world affairs, the economy, and climate change are as valid as those who spend their lives immersed in any of these fields.

 Really?
-Let’s get serious now.
-I mean it.
-The idea that those who swaddle themselves in the vacuous chimera of mass culture to the exclusion of all else could possess authoritative views in matters of taste, or anything else, is totally fucking absurd.
+Let’s get serious.
+The idea those who swaddle themselves in the vacuous chimera of mass culture to the exclusion of all else possess authoritative views in matters of taste, or anything else, is totally fucking absurd.

 Hey, I’m no less capable of guilty pleasures than anyone else.
 I grew up with a single mother whose most reliable babysitter was the television.
 I ate that shit up.
-Escaping into re-runs of The Big Bang Theory is a great way to avoid the damage you’ve done to your career by not being able to keep your mouth shut when the Director is being a dick at the office.
-Soulless, mind-numbing junk is an easy salve for the pain of existence.
+Escaping into re-runs of The Big Bang Theory is a great way to avoid the reality that the life of the modern, middle-class adult is a Sisyphean nightmare compared to the lives our far less-educated, less-indebted, less burnt out Baby Boomer parents enjoyed – the ones we personally witnessed growing up.
+Soulless, mind-numbing junk is an easy salve for the nagging pain of existence.

 Curiosity; that faculty of mind distinguishing human beings from apes and pigs.
-It’s what compelled we humans to invent the tools of modernity that have made our lives infinitely easier than those of our ancestors: the combustion engine, electricity, airplanes, computers, and so forth.
-It’s a mental faculty that has been vital to our survival; one whose slow death our culture seems to celebrate.
-Every day I am exposed to mass media I see reams of Westerners pissing on the grave of the one virtue that secured our place at the top of the food chain: human wonder.
+It’s what compelled humans to invent the tools of modernity that have made our lives infinitely easier than those of our ancestors: the combustion engine, electricity, airplanes, computers, and so forth.
+It’s a mental faculty that has proven instrumental to our continued survival; one whose slow death our culture celebrates.
+Every day I am beholden to countless instances of Westerners pissing on the grave of the one virtue that secured our place at the top of the food chain: human wonder.

 Throughout history, there are scores of examples where absolute rulers have sought to cast a pall of ignorance over the masses.
 How did they do this?
 They withheld education, books, and sought to control the information available to them.
 In lieu of power and participation in the fate of the nation, they gave them bread and circuses to pass the time.
 The despots of yore knew ignorance was more powerful than a loyal army to keep the masses subdued.

-A mind engaged inevitably comes to be a mind that reflects; one that is prone to ask “why are most of us struggling and poor while that small batch of billionaires are getting richer every year?”
-Minds accustomed to that kind of reflection are not as easily swayed by the answer “don’t worry struggling middle-class peon, the wealthier we billionaires are, the better off you will be.
+A mind engaged inevitably comes to be a mind that reflects; one that is prone to ask “why are most of us struggling and poor while that small batch of billionaires is getting richer every year?”
+Minds habituated to reflections of that nature are not as easily swayed by the answer, “Don’t worry struggling middle-class peon, the wealthier we billionaires are, the better off you will be.
 Eventually.
 Just wait a little longer.”
-Only people whose wits have been softened by inactivity could believe such royal horseshit.
+Only those whose wits have been irrevocably dulled after years of sloth and torpor indulged in front of the television would be satisfied by such incredibly foul, deranged horseshit.

-This is what gets my back up about the “snob” comment, especially when it’s wielded against anyone or anything that reeks of intellectual discernment.
-It is part of the same anti-intellectual strain of thinking that has darkened our culture for decades; since the senile guy who once starred in Bedtime for Bonzo became the most powerful puppet in the Western world.
-It’s a catch-all to disdain anything that might pass for “high-minded.”
-It is a celebration of the trailer-park simpleton as cultural ideal; a belief that Homer Simpson is the benchmark for modern civilization.
+This is what gets my back up about the “snob” comment, especially when it’s wielded against anyone or anything that smacks of intellectual discernment.
+It is symptomatic of the anti-intellectual fervour that has cast a long shadow over North American culture for decades; since the senile guy who once starred in Bedtime for Bonzo became the most powerful puppet in the Western world.
+It’s a catch-all ad hominem that allows for the quick dispensation of arguments too complex for addled, lazy, ignorant minds to apprehend.

-Next time you hear someone say “that cuppa Tim’s sucks” try to restrain your instinct to defend the turd.
+Next time you hear someone say “That cuppa Tim’s sucks” try to restrain your instinct to defend the turd.
 Don’t automatically succumb to your impulse to silence the differing view by uttering slurs like “snob” or “bleeding heart liberal.”
-Don’t believe the hype; it will dull your capacity to adjudge the shit coffee and fascist demagogues as terrible for your soul.
-Instead, hear those who were able to taste the popular brand of nonsense a little more critically; who were driven by their curiosity about the possibility of something different and better; who have discovered that, sometimes, what we have been led to believe as virtuous and true can be utterly false and reprehensible.
+Don’t believe the hype; it will dull your capacity to adjudge the shit coffee and fascist demagogues as terrible for your soul and horrendous for your country.